 The Vegan Catholic is a resource website dedicated to promoting love and compassion for all God's creatures.

 For the next few weeks, I continued to think about what Amogh had said.
 I tried to justify my meat and dairy consumption on health grounds.
 I thought that the human body needed animal based food products to be healthy.
-And then I came across the documentary, The Game Changers, which spurred me to delve deeper into the nutritional aspect of veganism.
+It was then I came across the documentary, The Game Changers, which spurred me to delve deeper into the nutritional aspect of veganism.
 To my surprise, I found that I could be perfectly healthy as a vegan if I ate a nutritious and balanced diet.
-I turned vegan in January 2021 and, through the grace of God, I have been in great health since then.
+I turned vegan in January 2021 and, through the grace of God, I have continued to enjoy good health physically, mentally and spiritually.

-Furthermore, I found that there is very little discussion about compassion for farm animals in Catholic conversations.
-Instead, Catholics tend to view veganism as a leftist atheist agenda that paints our faith in bad light.
-Eventually, I found a few good books on the subject written from a Catholic standpoint, and I was able to form a philosophically consistent belief system that harmonized my discipleship of the Prince of Peace with my concern for all God's creatures.
+Furthermore, I found there was very little discussion about compassion for farm animals in Catholic conversations.
+Instead, Catholics tend to view veganism as a leftist atheist agenda that intends to paint our faith in bad light.
+Eventually however, I found a few good books on the subject written from a Catholic standpoint, and I was able to form a philosophically consistent belief system that harmonized my discipleship of the Prince of Peace with my concern for all God's creatures.
 In fact, I believe that caring for all creatures is a necessary part of the Catholic faith.

-May God bless you.
+May God bless you. 🙏